Unsubscribes and double opt-in

 Unverified No Verification email sent, confirmation link not yet clicked.

-Unsubscribed No* Confirmed unsubscribe on the unsubscribe page, or marked manually.
+Unsubscribed No, with one exception Confirmed unsubscribe on the unsubscribe page, or marked manually.

 Bounced No Only a permanent (hard) bounce moves a contact here — the address is invalid or unreachable.
 Temporary (soft) bounces no longer remove contacts.